 Sometimes it is easy to figure out why a baby is crying; sometimes it is not so easy.

-Remember that crying is normal, and some babies just cry more than others.
+Crying is normal, and some babies cry more than others.
 Babies can cry because they are hungry, uncomfortable, sick, hurt or they want to be held.
-It is very normal for a baby who is otherwise healthy to cry a lot for their first few months, sometimes even for many hours a day.
-At times, this crying will be unsoothable, even when the baby is completely fine and healthy.
+It is normal for a baby who is otherwise healthy to cry a lot for their first few months, sometimes even for many hours a day.
+At times, this crying may be unsoothable, even when the baby is completely fine and healthy.
 This behaviour usually ends by about 3 to 5 months of age.

 Crying does not mean your baby is being bad or that your baby is mad at you.
 It does not mean that you are a bad parent.
-Crying is an annoying sound, it is supposed to be.
+Crying is an annoying sound; it is supposed to be.
 If it was a pleasant sound, crying would be easy to ignore and the baby’s needs would not be met.
-Don’t let the crying sound get to you.
-It is helpful to know this is a developmental stage that all babies go through.
+Listening to your baby cry can be heart-wrenching.
+It is helpful to know that a period of more intense crying in the early months is a normal developmental stage that babies go through.

 The most important thing to remember is that you and your baby will get through this crying stage and smiles and laughter will replace the crying.
-It is difficult sometimes, but stay calm and take time out when you need it.
+It can be difficult sometimes, but the best thing to do is to stay calm and take time out when you need it.

 What can you do when your baby won’t stop crying?

 There is no magic answer that works all of the time with every baby.
 You may have to try several things before you find out what works best for you when soothing your baby.
-However, what works today may not work tomorrow.
+You may find that what works today may not work tomorrow.
 You may want to increase the comforting and soothing responses that you normally do.
-However, sometimes nothing you do will stop the crying, and that’s okay.
+Sometimes nothing you do will stop the crying, and that’s okay.